 Here are some of the major benefits in more detail

 1. Lowers inflammation:

-- Omega 3 oils in Sacha Inchi dampen inflammation in the body.
-An inflammatory environment in the body brings on premature aging and gives rise to all kinds of chronic ailments such as heart disease, painful swollen joints, arthritis, type 2 diabetes, cancer and Alzheimer’s.
-Using powerful anti-inflammatory like Sacha Inchi may help lower risk of these diseases.
+Omega 3 oils in Sacha Inchi reduce inflammation in the body.
+An inflammatory environment in the body brings on premature aging and increases the risk of all kinds of chronic conditions such as heart disease, arthritis, type 2 diabetes, cancer and Alzheimer’s.
+Using powerful anti-inflammatory like Sacha Inchi may help reduce inflammation and inflammatory conditions.

-- Reduces inflammation in arteries – a key step in formation of plaque, which chokes the arteries and increases one’s risk of heart disease and stroke.
+- Reduces inflammation in arteries – that contributes to the formation of plaque.
+Excessive build-up of plaque chokes the arteries and increases risk of heart disease and stroke.